Republic of the Congo Population 2020

-Brazzaville is the capital and largest city of the Congo Republic with about 1.38 million people in the city proper and a metro population of more than 2 million.
+The Republic of Congo is one of the most urbanized countries in Africa with 70% of the population living in the urban areas of Brazzaville, Pointe-Noire and the small cities between those two cities.
+Brazzaville is the capital and largest city of the Congo Republic with about 1.8 million people in the city proper and a metro population of more than 2 million.
+Brazzaville is a classic central African city wit ha large artistic community and beautiful stone architecture.
 Kinshasa (pop: 10 million), the capital of the Democratic Republic of the Congo, is directly across the Congo River from Brazzaville.
+Point-Noire is a wealthy oil town along the coast with a population of 715,334.

 Republic of the Congo Demographics